ashtonG/mpdgems/man/mpdaddall.1.md

 ## DESCRIPTION

-**mpdaddall** is a simple utility that adds all the songs in the MPD databse to the current playlist.
+**mpdaddall** is a simple utility that adds all the songs in the MPD database to the current playlist.

 ## OPTIONS ##